shawnleftwich/documentation/factors/rest.md

 ```
 {
   "debtor": {
-    "id": 1,                              // HubTran's internal id for the debtor
+    "id": 1,                              // TriumphPay Audit's internal id for the debtor
     "external_id": "debtor-external-id",  // YOUR internal id for the debtor
     "name": "debtor name",
     "active": true,